moo-the-cow/termux-nginx-rtmp/README.md

 This is an `nginx` build for Termux that includes `nginx-rtmp-module`.

-## you might also wanna check out related projects:
-+ [turorial](https://github.com/moo-the-cow/streaming-tutorial): for jetson nano and orange pi 5
-+ [moobs-studio](https://github.com/moo-the-cow/moobs-studio): Docker linux container for OBS Studio (nvidia GPU enabled) for cloud and selfhosting
-+ [sdcard and usb images](https://github.com/moo-the-cow/Streaming-Images): for jetson nano and orange pi 5 at the moment

 ## Pre-Requirements
 + termux from f-droid repo (google play is outdated)
 + termux-services